 - Decreased endurance – studies have shown that people with lower levels of this vitamin are less effective in performing cardiovascular exercise and strengthening exercise compared to with individuals with normal or higher levels.

-If you experience one or two of these signs and symptoms provided, get your levels check to assure if you have Vitamin D deficiency.
-You should have your vitamin D levels checked periodically and maintain it at the desirable level.
+If you experience one or two of these signs and symptoms provided, get your levels check to assure if you are Vitamin D deficient.
+You should have your vitamin D levels checked periodically and maintain it at the desired level.

 How to Test Psoriasis and Vitamin D Deficiency

 Vitamin D levels can only be accurately measured by drawing your blood by you (In-home test kit) or a healthcare practitioner in a medical testing facility.
 The blood test that you need is called a 25-hydroxy vitamin D test.

 Ways to get your Vitamin D levels checked